mattyoung101/tamara/papers/proposal/proposal.typ

 may not themselves be perfectly reliable, and is important to note for FPGA and ASIC designs which may instantiate hundreds or potentially thousands of modules.

-For ASICs, instead of triple modular redundancy, ASICs can be designed using rad-hardened CMOS process nodes or design techniques.
+Instead of triple modular redundancy, ASICs can be designed using rad-hardened CMOS process nodes or design techniques.
 Much has been written about rad-hardened microprocessors, of which many are deployed (and continue to be deployed) in space to this day.
 One such example is the RAD750 @Berger2001, a rad-hardened PowerPC CPU for space applications designed by Berger et al. of BAE Systems.
 They claim "5-6 orders of magnitude" better SEU performance compared to a stock PowerPC 750 under intense radiation conditions.
 The processor is manufactured on a six-layer commercial 250 nm process node, using specialty design considerations for the RAM, PLLs, and standard cell libraries.
 Despite using special design techniques, the process node itself is standard commercial CMOS node and is not inherently rad-hardened.
 The authors particularly draw attention to the development of a special SEU-hardened RAM cell, although unfortunately they do not elaborate on the exact implementation method used.
 However, they do mention that these techniques increase the die area from 67 mm#super("2") in a standard PowerPC 750, to 120 mm#super("2") in the RAD750, a \~1.7x increase.
 Berger et al. also used an extensive verification methodology, including the formal verification of the gate-level netlist and functional VHDL simulation.
 The RAD750 has been deployed on numerous high-profile missions including the James Webb Space Telescope and Curiosity Mars rover.
 Despite its wide utilisation, however, the RAD750 remains extremely expensive - costing over \$200,000 USD in 2021 @Hagedoorn2021.
 This makes it well out of the reach of research groups, and possibly even difficult to acquire for space agencies like NASA.

 In addition to commercial CMOS process nodes, there are also specialty rad-hardened process nodes designed by several fabs.
 One such example is Skywater Technologies' 90 nm FD-SOI ("Fully Depleted Silicon-On-Insulator")